GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 **Required parameters:**

-- code: The Code from OpenID Connect Provider (OP) Authorization Redirect URL
+- code: The code from OpenID Connect Provider (OP) Authorization Redirect URL
-- state: The State from OpenID Connect Provider (OP) Authorization Redirect URL
+- state: The state from OpenID Connect Provider (OP) Authorization Redirect URL
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)

 **Request:**